masa002/RealtimeTranslator/README.md

 License
 ========
-GNU General Public License v2.0, see the LICENSE file.
+For files outside the softalk folder, the GNU General Public License v2.0 applie, see the LICENSE file.
-Softalk is also available for commercial use if you do not use AquesTalk.
+Please read the README.txt file in the folder regarding the bundled Softalk.